TOPSEC

 Unique rules

-Office 365 must implement common rule sets to cater to everyone on their cloud solution.
-Topsec can apply a unique and dynamic rule set depending on the client’s requirement.
+Office 365 must implement common rules to cater to everyone on their cloud solution.
+In addition, TOPSEC can apply a unique and dynamic rule set depending on the client’s requirements.

 03